 This value specifies the IP address to be used for Services behind the load balancer for ingress traffic.
 This field is not allowed in admin cluster configuration files.
 This address must be listed in the address pools section of the configuration.

-This section of the configuration contains one or more address pools specified in this format:
+This section of the configuration contains one or more address pools.
+Each

 - name: pool-name avoidBuggyIPs: boolean manualAssign: boolean addresses: - ip-range - ip-range